-Fleeing is one of the most unique crimes in Georgia, so it should always be defended by an experienced criminal defense attorney.
+Fleeing and eluding is one of the most unique crimes in Georgia, so it should always be defended by an experienced criminal defense attorney.
 Depending on the factual allegations, it can be treated as either a felony or a misdemeanor.
 As a unique crime, the punishments are also specific.
 Due to the complexities associated with these cases, defending your claim alone can prove extremely difficult.
 Rather than fighting alone to protect your rights, let a Newnan fleeing and eluding lawyer assist you through the process.
 Call the law offices of J. Ryan Brown today to start building your defense.

 Someone commits the offense of fleeing or attempting to elude police officers if they fail to bring their vehicle to a stop in an attempt to get away from a police vehicle that’s chasing them.
 However, this applies only if the police vehicle is giving some visual or audible instruction to stop.
-The officer also has to be in uniform displaying his or her badge, and the vehicle must be marked showing it to be a police vehicle.
+The officer must also be in uniform, displaying his or her badge, and the vehicle must be marked as a police vehicle.
 If you were arrested for fleeing and eluding when none of these signs were present, an aggressive attorney in Newnan can help you fight the charges.
 Committing fleeing in this manner is a misdemeanor, however, fleeing can also be a felony.

-If you or a loved one has been charged with fleeing, contact us today so that we can help you.
+If you or a loved one has been charged with fleeing and eluding, call J. Ryan Brown Law as soon as possible.
 These are charges that you do not want to fight by yourself.
-Call us or text us 24/7 and a Newnan fleeing and eluding lawyer will discuss your case with you.
+Get in touch today to discuss your unique case with a Newnan fleeing and eluding lawyer.

 J. Ryan Brown Law, LLC